ibuetler/p3s-twitter/Tutorial.md

 ## Task 2c: Read the JSON file and extract information

-In this task we want to write a method that takes a string as parameter and searches our Json file for it.
-To be more precise, hash tags are passed in the form of a string and our method should then retrieve all Json objects (tweets) that contain this hash tag.
+In this task, we want to write a method that takes a string as parameter and searches our JSON file for it.
+To be more precise, hashtags are passed in the form of a string and our method should then retrieve all JSON objects (tweets) that contain this hashtag.

-To read a JSON file, the "with" keyword can be used in combination with the json.load function from the json library.
+To read a JSON file, the "with" keyword can be used in combination with the JSON.load function from the JSON library.
 This function returns a dictionary with the same structure as the one we created in the previous task.

 ```python
     with open ('tweets.json', 'r') as input:
         data = json.load(input)
 ```

-**Task** Now write a function named find_tweets_by_tag which takes a string as parameter and returns a list with all tweets containing this string as hash tag.
+**Task** Now write a function named find_tweets_by_tag which takes a string as parameter and returns a list with all tweets containing this string as a hashtag.

 ## Task 3: Download Pictures